Rogdham/pyzstd/index.rst

 Pyzstd module provides classes and functions for compressing and decompressing data using Facebook's `Zstandard <http://www.zstd.net>`_ (or zstd as short name) algorithm.

-The API is similar to Python's bz2/lzma/zlib modules.
+The API style is similar to Python's bz2/lzma/zlib modules.

-Includes the latest zstd source code, can also dynamically link to zstd library provided by system, and has a CFFI implementation that can work with PyPy, see :ref:`this note<build_pyzstd>` for details.
+* Includes the latest zstd library source code.
+* Can also dynamically link to zstd library provided by system, see :ref:`this note<build_pyzstd>`.
+* Has a CFFI implementation that can work with PyPy.
+* Has a command line interface, ``python -m pyzstd --help``. (*Added in version 0.15.4*)

 Links: `GitHub page <https://github.com/animalize/pyzstd>`_, `PyPI page <https://pypi.org/project/pyzstd>`_.